 In December 2005 he was appointed Shadow Minister for Disabled People, where he successfully campaigned for the BBC to increase the amount of subtitling on its programmes.
 He also campaigned strongly for simplification of the benefits system for disabled people and individual social care budgets.
 In July 2007 he was appointed to the Shadow Cabinet as Shadow Secretary of State for Culture Media and Sport where he has campaigned for more philanthropy for the arts, local TV, superfast broadband, a schools Olympics and a strengthened domestic tourism industry.

 In May 2010 Jeremy was appointed Secretary of State for Culture, Olympics, Media and Sport in the new Conservative - Liberal Democrat coalition.
-Since September 2012 Jeremy has held the position of Secretary of State for Health.
+From September 2012 to July 2018, Jeremy held the position of Secretary of State for Health.
 He was reappointed in the role in January 2018 with the added responsibility of Social Care.
+In June 2018, Jeremy became the longest serving Secretary of State for Health in British history.

 Jeremy divides his time between Westminster and his constituency home in Hambledon.
 He married his wife Lucia in July 2009 and they have a son and two daughters.